hieuchaydi/hieuchaydi/README.md

 </p>

 <p align="center">
-  <i>✨ Thanks for stopping by my profile!
-If you like what you see, let’s connect and build something great together. ✨</i>
+  <i>✨ Thank you for visiting my profile!
+If you find my projects interesting, feel free to give them a star ⭐.
+If you’d like to connect or collaborate, don’t hesitate to reach out—let’s build something awesome together! ✨</i>
 </p>